 With its dual-beam sonar, the Deeper Pro+ offers both wide coverage and detailed views, suitable for both shallow and deeper waters.

-The device connects via WiFi to smartphones or tablets, providing real-time data with a range up to 330 ft.
+The device connects via WiFi to smartphones or tablets, providing real-time data with a range of up to 330 ft.

 How to choose the best fish finder for crappie